 The cave complex has numerous passageways and caverns, which provided natural dwelling places for the Chalcolithic society, which existed here between the sixth and fourth millenniums BC.
 These people are classified as part of the Kura Araxes archaeological culture.

 The site was used for both a settlement and as a burial site.
 A series of excavations began in the mid-1990s.
 These resulted in some extraordinary finds, including ceramic shards showing the construction of vessels for storage, pits indicating that the cave complex was divided into domestic sites where economic activity was carried out, a woven skirt made out of straw, and a leather shoe dating back to approximately 3500 BC.

-Archaeologists were taken aback at the modern appearance of the piece of footwear.
+Archaeologists were taken aback by the modern appearance of the piece of footwear.
 But the most impressive revelation, by far, was the discovery of what was a Copper Age winery.

 This cave section featured plaster floors used as presses to crush grapes and extract grape juice.
 The juice then ran off from the floors to underground jars called karas.
 Chemical analysis of the site indicated that this was then fermented into wine, which was almost certainly used in burial ceremonies at the cave complex and most likely on other social occasions by the Kura Araxes people.

 Remarkably, the people who lived here over 6,000 years ago had taken measures to convert part of their cave complex for mass-producing wine.

 While Armenia’s greatest claim to fame as a wine nation today probably lies in its being the homeland of the world’s earliest recorded winery, its role in viticulture at the crossroads between Europe and Asia has been great.

 Through the Bronze Age and Iron Age, the region continued to be significant for grape cultivation.
 For instance, between the tenth and seventh centuries BC, the Kingdom of Van or Urartu became a significant trading power in the Armenian highlands.